 At the Slocum Surgery Center, we specialize in providing personalized care for each of our patients.
 As an exclusively orthopedic surgery center, with surgical services provided exclusively by the surgeons at Slocum Center for Orthopedics & Sports Medicine, Slocum Surgery Center is focused entirely on the preparation, process, and outcome of your orthopedic surgery.
 Our team of specialists has worked together for several years in both the hospital and ambulatory surgery center settings, resulting in high patient satisfaction rates.

 In conjunction with Healthcare Reform goals, a recent OASCA PAC report states that ambulatory surgery centers, like Slocum Surgery Center, perform with lower overhead costs than HOPDs and hospitals.
 This leads to lower rates of reimbursement from Medicare and commercial insurance plans.
-As a result, ambulatory surgery centers reduce medical care expenses for governments and out of pocket expenses for patients.
-If used, the efficient business model of ambulatory surgery centers has the potential to save the state of Oregon millions of dollars as it embraces Coordinated Care Organizations (CCOs), Oregon’s new direction in delivery care to Oregon Health Plan (Medicaid) patients.
+As a result, ambulatory surgery centers reduce medical care expenses for governments and out-of-pocket expenses for patients.
+If used, the efficient business model of ambulatory surgery centers has the potential to save the state of Oregon millions of dollars as it embraces Coordinated Care Organizations (CCOs), Oregon’s new direction in delivering care to Oregon Health Plan (Medicaid) patients.
 The Slocum Surgery Center is Medicare certified and participates in most insurance plans.